The hyperbolic geometry of Markov's theorem on Diophantine approximation and quadratic forms: The worst irrational numbers

 \end{theorem}

-This theorem is named after Dirichlet although the statement had ``long been known from the theory of continued fractions''~\cite{dirichlet42}.
+This theorem is sometimes attributed to Dirichlet although the statement had ``long been known from the theory of continued fractions''~\cite{dirichlet42}.
 In fact, Dirichlet provided a particularly simple proof of a multidimensional generalization, using what later became known as the pigeonhole principle.

 Klaus Roth was awarded a Fields Medal in 1958 for showing that the exponent $2$ in Dirichlet's approximation theorem is optimal~\cite{roth55}:

 \begin{theorem}[Roth] Suppose $x$ and $\alpha$ are real numbers, $\alpha>2$.
 If there are infinitely many reduced fractions $\frac{p}{q}$ satisfying